JoseBalado/springbootcrudrest/README.md

 ### Stop docker container
 docker stop mysql1

 ### Start again same container.
 Keeps the ports open.
+If the image, container and MySQL configuration are all set, only this command is needed to start MySQL after stopping the server or restarting the computer.
 docker start mysql1

 ### Remove docker container mysql1